NGSEP/NGSEPcore/README.txt

 	-maxBaseQS INT  : Maximum value allowed for a base quality score.
 			  Larger values will be equalized to this value.
 			  Default: 100
+	-ignore5 INT	: Ignore this many base pairs from the 5' end of the reads.
+Default: 0
+	-ignore3 INT	: Ignore this many base pairs from the 3' end of the reads.
+Default: 0
-	-minQuality INT : Minimum variant quality.
+	-h DOUBLE       : Prior heterozygosity rate.
+Default: 0.001 -minQuality INT : Minimum variant quality.
 In this command, this filter applies to the QUAL column of the VCF, which is calculated for each variant as the maximum of the